Spree Commerce

-Spree Commerce is an open-source API-first e-commerce platform.
+Spree Commerce is an open-source headless e-commerce platform.
+It provides REST APIs that allow Next.js storefront developers, mobile app developers, and SaaS platforms to build commerce experiences against a shared backend.

-It was created by Sean Schofield in 2007 and has since had over 800 contributors and gained 15,000 GitHub stars, making it the number 4 open-source eCommerce solution on GitHub.
-Spree was downloaded over 2.5 million times from RubyGems.
+It was created by Sean Schofield in 2007 and has since had over 800 contributors.
+The project has gained over 15,000 stars on GitHub, and has been downloaded over 2.7 million times from RubyGems.

-Companies using Spree include Goop (company), Craftsman, Kenmore, DieHard, New England Patriots, Blue Bottle Coffee, Fortnum and Mason, GoDaddy, Everlane, Surfdome.
+Companies using Spree include Goop (company), Craftsman, Kenmore, DieHard, New England Patriots, Blue Bottle Coffee, Fortnum and Mason, GoDaddy, Everlane, and Surfdome.

 Features

-On April 2, 2025, a new major Spree 5 version was released.
-It introduced to the free Community Edition features such as: